-Your helmet is a pretty important accessory when it comes to riding a motorcycle, so you probably want to know how long do motorcycle helmets last.
+Your helmet is a pretty important gear when it comes to riding a motorcycle, so you probably want to know how long do motorcycle helmets last.

-While a good helmet might come with a substantial price tag, it’s an investment that could potentially save your life or prevent serious head injuries.
-But does your new helmet have a shelf life?
-Is there a specific time frame after which it should be replaced?
+While a quality helmet might come with a substantial price tag, it’s an investment that could potentially save your life or prevent serious head injuries.

 How Long Do Motorcycle Helmets Last?
 The Five-Year Rule